The best hotel bars in Paris

 Bar sur le Toit at La Fantaisie

-Designer Martin Brudnizki is like an eccentric grandmother: he’s never met a tchotchke he didn’t like, patterns don’t have to match or make sense, and chintz is king.
+Designer Martin Brudnizki is like an eccentric grandmother: he’s never met a tchotchke he didn’t like, patterns don’t have to match or make sense and chintz is king.
 But combine the scalloped velvets and floral-wallpapered ceilings at La Fantaisie‘s rooftop Bar Sur Le Toit and he’s made something all killer, all frill-er.
 The profusion of greenery on the terrace and panoramic rabble of rooftops dazzle too; and there’s a spray of pastel-hued botanical cocktails.

 Hôtel Madame Rêve

 From Sacré Coeur’s cupola to the tip of the Eiffel Tower and beyond, Paris is laid bare from Hôtel Madame Rêve’s 360-degree-view, 10,000sq ft roof terrace.
 It’s a staggering space that tops the former Louvre Post Office, already magnificent in its Second Empire ornamentation.
-There’s a bank of sunloungers for those overcome and tables for Japanese restaurant and lounge Le Plume, plus a glass roof so you can sip under the stars in all weather.
+There’s a bank of sunloungers for those overcome by it all and tables for Japanese restaurant and lounge Le Plume, plus a glass roof so you can sip under the stars in all weather.

 Make ours an… exotic Féza, with umeshu plum wine, yuzu and sumac, garnished with sakura.